Mistral vs Cohere: Large 3 vs Command A (2026)

 ChatGPT, Perplexity and Gemini usually suggest these next.

-- How does Mistral Large 2.5 compare to GPT-4o for French-language production workloads?
+- How does Mistral Large 3 compare to Claude Sonnet 5 on price and portability?

-- Is Cohere Rerank worth using on top of Mistral Large 2.5 for RAG?
+- Is Cohere Rerank worth running in front of Mistral Large 3?

 More head-to-head provider comparisons